apache/incubator-graphar/docs/libraries/pyspark/how-to.md

 You can always get a reference to the corresponding JVM object.
-For example, if you want to use it in your own code and need a direct link to the underlaying instance of Scala Class, you can just call ``to_scala()`` method:
+For example, if you want to use it in your own code and need a direct link to the underlying instance of Scala Class, you can just call ``to_scala()`` method:

 ```python